openstack-archive/tripleo-incubator/devtest.md

   If you don't use bm_poseur, but want to create your own VMs, here are some suggestions for what they should look like.
-   - each VM should have two NICs
+   - each VM should have 1 NIC
-   - both NICs should be on br99
+   - eth0 should be on brbm
-   - record the MAC addresses for each NIC
+   - record the MAC addresses for the NIC of each VM.
    - give each VM no less than 2GB of disk, and ideally give them more than BM_FLAVOR_ROOT_DISK, which defaults to 2GB
    - 512MB RAM is probably enough